- You do not have any products in your shopping cart yet.

 Which cleaners should you definitely avoid?

-- Microfiber cloths with rough, abrasive texture
+- Microfiber cloths with coarse, abrasive texture

-- Abrasive cleaners and scouring pads
+- Abrasive cleaners and scouring sponges

 - Glass cleaners or cleaners with alcohol